This post may include affiliate links; see our disclosure policy.

 • Add salt and pepper.
 Just ⅛ teaspoon salt per dish does the trick!

 Here’s the fun part: adding toppings to your baked eggs!
 This can be as complicated or simple as you like.
-Our favorite is just Parmesan and fresh herbs, which takes no time at all.
+My favorite is just Parmesan and fresh herbs, which takes no time at all.
 Here are some ideas to get your wheels turning:

 Oven baked eggs